whitehatmiddleman/12keys/README.md

-# 12keys Stream Deck (DRAFT)
+# 12keys Stream Deck
 Hand-wired 12 keys macro with Vial firmware

 ![alt stream-deck][stream-deck]

-While browsing for the next keyboard build, I stumbled upon this macro keyboard in from thinkiverse.
+While browsing for the next keyboard build, I stumbled upon this macro pad from [thingiverse](https://www.thingiverse.com/thing:4186055).
 I wanted to create a macro pad that would used for streaming but also used for developing and other misc stuff.
 I decided to use the Vial firmware so I can change the keys and macros on the fly.

 ## Material